bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 decoration]{.underline}](https://learn.shayhowe.com/html-css/working-with-typography/) CSS
 property.
 The two properties most commonly used include del and s.

-The del element is used to identify text **deleted or removed from the document**.
+The del element is used to identify text <b>deleted or removed from the document</b>.
 As with the ins element, it may be used with the cite and datetime attributes.
 Each of which hold the identical semantic values as before, cite specifying a resource that explains the change and datetime identifying when the content was removed from the